-to 100-calendar days to 110-calendar days to 120-calendar days discovery of the
+to 100-calendar days equal to 110-calendar equal to 120-calendar discovery of the

-after discovery of the after discovery of the after discovery of the failure.
+after discovery of the days after discovery of days after discovery of failure.

-failure. failure. failure.
+failure. the failure. the failure.
 OR

-OR Transmission Owner
+OR Transmission Owner or

-The Transmission or Generator Owner as
+The Transmission Generator Owner as

 Owner or Generator directed by

 Owner as directed by Requirement R12

 Requirement R12 failed to restore the

 submitted a CAP to the recording capability

 Regional Entity but and failed to submit a

 failed to implement it.
 CAP to the Regional

 Entity.